Exec-GenEsis/ucsd-notes-genesis/MMW 13/Lectures/Lecture 12 - Spanish Conquest of the Americas.md

 - Successful resistance led by Moctezuma’s successor, Cuauhtemoc

 Siege of Tenochtitlan 1521
-- The return of Cortes with 13 sloops
+- The return of Cortes with 13 sloops, blasting the wall with cannons
-- Final defeat in 1521 after three-month siege
+- Final defeat in 1521 after three-month siege after quetzal-owl was defeated

 Demographic Catastrophe
 - No immunity to common Old World diseases, lot of death.